Debora Green: Children and medical career

-By the early 1980s, the Farrars were living in Cincinnati, Ohio.
-During this time Green developed a number of medical issues, including surgery on an infected wrist, cerebellar migraines, and insomnia.
-The Farrars' first child, Timothy, was born on January 20, 1982.
-After a six-week maternity leave, Green returned to her fellowship in hematology and oncology at the University of Cincinnati.
+By the early 1980s, Green had developed a number of medical issues, including surgery on an infected wrist, cerebellar migraines and insomnia.
+The Farrars' first child, Timothy Scott, was born on January 20, 1982.
+After a six-week maternity leave, Green returned to her fellowship in hematology and oncology at UC.

-Two years later, a second child, Kate, was born.
+On December 27, 1984, the Farrars' second child, Kate, was born.
 Green again returned to her studies after maternity leave, and by 1985 had completed her fellowship.
 She went into private practice in hematology and oncology while Farrar finished the last year of his cardiology fellowship.
-Later Green and Farrar both joined established medical practices in the Kansas City, Missouri, area.
+Later the couple both joined established medical practices in the Kansas City, Missouri, area.
 After a year, Green started her own private practice, which prospered until she became pregnant and took time off work for another maternity leave.
-The couple's third child, Kelly, was born on December 13, 1988.
+The Farrars' third child, Kelly Christine, was born on December 13, 1988.